KUHLwasStolen/E92dashModEnder3Display/README.md

 Dangerous not only for your car, but also for your health!
 Before attempting any of the described modifications in this repository, **fully** read and **fully** understand everything in this README.
 I do **not** take responsibility for any type of damages, that may occur as a result of the modifications shown here.
-Do this on your own risk.
+Do this at your own risk.

 ## Plan
 The plan is to tap into the CAN-bus somewhere on the vehicle to gather interesting information.